akostrik/stage_telegram_python/README.md

 - stocks all obtained information in MongoDB database (the message itself, the result if its analisys, updates the trust coefficients of the channels, updates the measure of similarity of the channels) via MongoDB API
 7) _Server 2_ consults permanently the results of the computations in MongoDB via MongoDB API
 8) _Server 2_ returns permanently the current results of the computations to the _Server 3_ via Server 2 API
-9) _Server 3_ passes the the results to the browser in the form of a graph of the channels, where every summit of the graph contains the id of the channel and its trust coefficient, and every edge is the measure of similarity of two concerned channels, via Server 3 API
+9) _Server 3_ passes the the results to the web browser in the form of a graph of the channels, where every summit of the graph contains the id of the channel and its trust coefficient, and every edge is the measure of similarity of two concerned channels, via Server 3 API
-10) The browser displays the graph to the user
+10) The web browser displays the graph to the user

 Simultaneously, the learning service is working:
 1) _Server 3_ proposes to the user to correct OpenAI's the previous responses in the borwser, via the Server 3API